MikeMadeira/HouseSales-RecommendationSystem/README.md

 To make the report easy and interactive I built an app to run on a cloud application, which can accessed by clicking on [Real Estate Recommendation Report App](url).
 Additionally it can be found some dashboards with interactive visualization graphs and maps.

+---
 ## 7. **Next actionable steps**

+1. Use the normalized variables of price/m2 and median_price/m2
+2. Do another EDA cycle to take more insights
+3. Define the selling prices based on more data insights
+4. Recommended houses based on a score

+---
 ## 8. Author
    Michael Madeira